1931 Pacific hurricane season: Tropical Cyclone Five

 In the central Pacific east-southeast of the Hawaiian Islands, a ship encountered a tropical cyclone on August 30 and 31.
 It produced gales, and a pressure of 28.82 inHg.

 Tropical Cyclone Six

 South of the coast of Mexico, a tropical cyclone formed on September 6.
 It paralleled the coast, entered the Gulf of California, and dissipated by September 14.

 This system sank an American steamship called the Colombia (losses unknown).
 On land, the area around Santa Rosalía, Baja California Sur was severely devastated.
 More than 100 people were killed on land, mostly due to drowning.

 In Santa Rosalía itself, fifty were killed.
 Numerous small craft were sunk, with at least eight people going down with them.
-A merchant ship called Perkins was damaged in the storm, with two people were washed overboard.
+A merchant ship called Perkins was damaged in the storm, with two people washed overboard.
 On land, connections with the El Boleo copper mine were destroyed, with the mine itself flooded, causing $500,000 (1931 USD) in damage.
 Hundreds were left homeless.
 In the aftermath, there was a shortage of food and medicine, and troops were dispatched to maintain order.